Warbirds Over Wanaka International Airshow is committed to sustainability.

 2018 Winners Bevan Dewes and Dan Pezaro 2019 Winners Lachlan Falconer and Glenn Drower

-Thanks to funding from the Lion Foundation, along with support from Hamburg Sud and Mainfreight, Warbirds Over Wanaka has two x 6-seater electric golf carts to transport disabled visitors around the event.
+Thanks to funding from the Lion Foundation, Warbirds Over Wanaka now has two x 6-seater electric golf carts to transport disabled visitors around the event.
 The vehicles have no emissions, are quiet and are much easier for disabled people to get on and off.

 WOW is pleased to offer two new initiatives in our merchandise line-up.
 The first is a stylish souvenir cotton tote bag to carry all your Airshow purchases and you’ll be able to reuse it over and over again.
 The second is a handy Warbirds reusable cup.
 Both these items will be available from the WOW official merchandise marquees.